MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 > [!NOTE]
 > For Cilium data plane scenarios, Container Network Observability is available beginning with Kubernetes version 1.29.
-> For non-Cilium data plane scenarios, Container Network Observability is supported on all Linux distributions including Azure Linux beginning with version 2.0.
+> Container Network Observability is supported on all Linux distributions including Azure Linux beginning with version 2.0.

 ## Features of Container Network Observability